ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

     $POLAR2GRID_HOME/bin/polar2grid.sh viirs_sdr gtiff -f /home/data/viirs/sdr

-will create an 8-bit GeoTIFF files of all M-Band, I-Band, and Day/Night Band SDR files it finds in the ``/home/data/viirs/sdr`` directory as long as it contains the matching geolocation files.
+will create 8-bit GeoTIFF files of all M-Band, I-Band, and Day/Night Band SDR files it finds in the ``/home/data/viirs/sdr`` directory as long as it contains the matching geolocation files.
 If multiple granules are provided to ``polar2grid.sh`` they will be aggregated together.